Smith (lunar crater)

 Smith is a lunar impact crater that is located within the huge walled plain Apollo, on the far side of the Moon.
 This crater is attached to the west-southwestern outer rim of Scobee and it overlies the northern edge of the inner mountain ring within Apollo.
-To the north lies Barringer.
+To the north of Smith lies the crater Barringer.

 This crater is roughly circular and bowl-shaped, with a mildly worn outer rim.

 Some piles of scree lie along the base of the inner wall in the northern part of the crater.
 The interior floor is relatively featureless, with a small hill at the midpoint of the crater.